 There have also been many reports of “strange” support animals, such as: peacocks, alligators, pigs and more.

 As a result, most airlines around the world changed and hardened their ESA policies.
 Here are some examples of changes that have occurred:

 Nowadays, most airline companies request more and more documents in order to approve someone’s emotional support animal.
 It has become a “trend” and because of this, it is becoming more complicated to get the airline’s approval.

 It seems like the days of pet owners bringing their pets onboard airplanes as emotional support animals could be coming to an end.

 Pets2Fly is an experienced pet transport company.
-We, therefore, can provide you with legal guidance and help you with the necessary documents, only if you are already treated by an approved medical personnel.
-Pets2Fly is readily available to provide assistance to individuals suffering from any disability.
+We therefore, can provide you with legal guidance and help you with the necessary documents needed to transport your pet.

 We would love to hear from you!